-Tibet Roof of the World is a Tibetan owned company, set up by Tashi and Migmar in 2008.
+Tibet Roof of World International Travel is a Tibetan owned company, set up by Tashi and Migmar in 2008.
 They are based in Lhasa and operate tours all over the Tibetan Plateau.
 Tibet Roof of the World educates all guides and other staff to promote local small business by buying locally and using local Tibetan services like hotels, restaurants and transport.

 Cultural heritage protection

 Migmar: “Whenever there is a chance to extend our helping hand to protect our historical and cultural heritage, we always say yes without any hesitation.
 For example in May 2012, a monastery near Tingri was in a very poor condition due to the cultural revolution and recent earth quake, so we use our contacts and helped the monastery to fund raise for the renovation.
 Now the monastery has been renovated and again gets many visits from the locals and tourists for worship and sightseeing”

 Migmar: “Khangshong Face trekking is our new destination.
 This trek is special because of the wild flowers and herbs that grow in this area only and are used by the local people to improve their health.
 During the trek we can also see many wild animals like antelope, blue sheep and birds.

 The main cook on the trek is from Lhasa but we use cooking and trekking staff from the local area.
 We also buy as much as possible organic food from the local community like potatoes, carrots, yak and sheep meat.
 Also we hire community yaks to carry the trekking gear and luggage.
 We always encourage our guides to bring their waste with them and discard in a bigger town or counties where there have waste bins.
 We provide garbage bags for our guide to collect all their trash and bring it with them.”

 Hotel on the roof of the world